Mike Grgich

 Miljenko "Mike" Grgich (/hr/ or /hr/; April 1, 1923 – December 13, 2023) was a Croatian-American winemaker in California.
-He was the winemaker behind the 1973 Chateau Montelena Chardonnay that bested several white Burgundy wines in the wine tasting event that became known as the Judgement of Paris.
+He was the winemaker behind the 1973 Chateau Montelena Chardonnay that bested several white Burgundy wines in the wine tasting event that became known as the Judgment of Paris.
 In recognition of his contributions to the American wine industry, Grgich was inducted into the Culinary Institute of America's Vintner's Hall of Fame on March 7, 2008.
 The tribute came at the same time that Grgich was celebrating his 50th vintage of winemaking in the Napa Valley.

 Life

-Miljenko Grgich was born into a winemaking family in the town of Desne on Croatia's coastal region of Dalmatia.
+Miljenko Grgich was born into a winemaking family in the village of Desne in the town of Metkovic on Croatia's coastal region of Dalmatia.
 He attended the University of Zagreb Faculty of Agriculture, where he studied viticulture and enology.
 However, he learned about California and wanted to leave the then-Yugoslavia to become a winemaker there.
 In 1954, he left communist Yugoslavia for West Germany, obtaining a fellowship to study there.
 From there he emigrated to Canada, and finally to the U.S. after receiving a job offer from a winery in California.